sqonk/phext-datakit/docs/api/CSVImporter.md

 ```
 Initialise a new CSVImporter.
 Use this static method if you wish to chain a sequence of calls in one line.

-@param $input Either the file path of the CSV Document or the raw CSV text.
+- **$input** Either the file path of the CSV Document or the raw CSV text. @see $inputIsRawData.
-**See:**  $inputIsRawData. @param $inputIsRawData When ``TRUE``, the `$input` parameter is interpreted as containing the CSV data.
-When `FALSE` it is assumed to be the file path to the relevant CSV document. @param $headersAreFirstRow When `TRUE` the first row of the CSV document is assigned as the headers, which are the resulting keys in the associative array produced for each row that is read in.
-Defaults to ``FALSE``. @param $customHeaders Assigns the given array as the headers for the import, which are the resulting keys in the associative array produced for each row that is read in.
-If this is set and $headersAreFirstRow is set to ``TRUE`` then the custom headers will override it, however the first row will still be skipped over. @param $skipRows Additionally skip over the given number or rows before reading begins. @param $delimiter Set the field delimiter (one single-byte character only). @param $enclosedBy Set the field enclosure character (one single-byte character only). @param $lineEnding Set character sequence that denotes the end of a line (row).
+- **$inputIsRawData** When ``TRUE``, the `$input` parameter is interpreted as containing the CSV data.
+When `FALSE` it is assumed to be the file path to the relevant CSV document.
+- **$headersAreFirstRow** When `TRUE` the first row of the CSV document is assigned as the headers, which are the resulting keys in the associative array produced for each row that is read in.
+Defaults to ``FALSE``.
+- **$customHeaders** Assigns the given array as the headers for the import, which are the resulting keys in the associative array produced for each row that is read in.
+If this is set and $headersAreFirstRow is set to ``TRUE`` then the custom headers will override it, however the first row will still be skipped over.
+- **$skipRows** Additionally skip over the given number or rows before reading begins.
+- **$delimiter** Set the field delimiter (one single-byte character only).
+- **$enclosedBy** Set the field enclosure character (one single-byte character only).
+- **$lineEnding** Set character sequence that denotes the end of a line (row).

 ------